As A Health Coach, This Is The Salary Range You Can Expect

-Now more than ever there is a strong demand for health coaching, increasing rapidly over the past few years due to the focus on holistic wellness.
-"There's a big enough demand that now insurance companies are looking to reimburse health coaches for their services, and doctor's offices (like functional M.D.s) are hiring health coaches to help with compliance," bestselling author and holistic nutritionist Kelly LeVeque previously shared with mbg.
+As bestselling author and holistic nutritionist Kelly LeVeque previously shared with mbg, "There's a big enough demand that now insurance companies are looking to reimburse health coaches for their services, and doctor's offices (like functional M.D.s) are hiring health coaches to help with compliance."

 How to become a health coach.

 Once you have completed a training program, you will then have to take a test before officially receiving your health coaching certification.